jwt-rs/jwt-ui/CONTRIBUTING.md

 # Contribution are welcome 🙏

-You need to have the Rust tool belt for developing jwt-cli
+You need to have the Rust tool belt for developing jwt-ui

 Install Rust tool belt following [this](https://www.rust-lang.org/tools/install).
 This will install `rustup`, `rustc` and `cargo`